 Often when I am briefed on corporate brand workshops, I hear that one of the biggest challenges business owners and managers face is employees who are not willing to step up and standout.

 Many people at work consider that doing the job is enough.
 You have been chosen for your skill and talent and input as a high performing employee– or you’re using that talent to head up your own business.
-You do your job well but perhaps there is a need for additional executive presence to rise to the top and be a true corporate brand ambassador.
+You do your job well but perhaps there is a need for additional leadership presence to rise to the top and be a true corporate brand ambassador.

-You may be too busy doing the work to bother with learning new skills, upgrading your image, networking or displaying the value you bring to others.
+You may be too busy doing the work to bother with learning new skills, upgrading your image, networking or displaying the value you bring to the team.
 In my experience it is often a fear factor.
 We hide “behind the desk” and think – if I do my job well – that’s enough.
 But to truly excel as a brand ambassador,it is worth considering that everything you do and say impacts on your business.

 Branding is more than just marketing and promoting your business through advertising, social media, promotional products or communication collateral.
-It is understanding and influencing how your clients or the consumer sees your brand and your people brand.
+It is understanding and influencing how your clients or the consumer sees your brand.

-Building brand ambassadors will help boost your company’s bottom line as they are noticed, memorable,are able to build rapport and provide a relationship between your business and its products or services with customers or potential clients and gain influence to attract those customers to your door.
+Being or building brand ambassadors will help boost your company’s bottom line as they are noticed, memorable,are able to build rapport and provide a relationship between your business and its products or services with customers or potential clients and gain influence to attract those customers to your door.

 So how can you do this?
 Here’s a few quick tips to get you started.